 - Nominees must be those who identify as female, are a comedy creator, writer, director or performer and are actively participating in the screen industry.

-- Nominees must be New Zealand citizens or residents
+- Nominees must be New Zealand citizens or permanent residents.

 Applicants must supply the following:

-- How might the nominee utilise the award to progress her career?
+- An indication of how the nominee would utilise the award to progress their career (300 words maximum)

-The award recipients will be notified by 30 June and the scholarships will be announced in early July 2019.
+The five award recipients will be notified by 12 June 2020 and the scholarships will be publicly announced in mid-June 2020.